siemens/embb/README.md

 leveraging task parallelism in embedded systems containing symmetric or asymmetric multicore processors.
 A core feature of MTAPI is low-overhead scheduling of fine-grained tasks among the available cores during runtime.
-Unlike existing libraries, EMB² supports task priorities, which allows the creation of soft real-time systems.
+Unlike existing libraries, EMB² supports task priorities and affinities, which allows the creation of soft real-time systems.
 Additionally, the scheduling strategy can be optimized for non-functional requirements such as minimal latency and fairness.

 Besides the task scheduler, EMB² provides basic parallel algorithms, concurrent data structures, and skeletons for implementing stream processing applications